Search for answers or browse our resource library.

 What Should I Expect at the Hearing?

 Most fair hearings are done over the phone.
-In rare cases, you will need to travel to be seen in person before the Administrative Law Judge (ALJ).
-At the start of your call or meeting, you will be asked by the hearing officer to, โRaise your right hand and swear to tell the truth.โ From that point forward, there are no formal rules of evidence and your conversation with the hearing officer will most likely be informal.
-The hearing usually takes only 10 to 15 minutes.
+In rare cases, you may need to travel to be seen before the Administrative Law Judge (ALJ).
+At the start of your call or meeting, you will be asked by the hearing officer to, “Raise your right hand and swear to tell the truth.”
+There are no formal rules of evidence, and your conversation will likely be casual.
+The hearing usually takes 10 to 15 minutes.

 Before You Go to a Fair Hearing

-Be organized and concise when explaining why the denial is incorrect.
-Since you only have 10-15 minutes, consider covering the following three points:
+Be organized when explaining why the denial is incorrect.
+Since you only have 10-15 minutes, think about covering the following three points:

 - Why do you think it is wrong?